ahamedshareef/Personal-Assistance/powerofhappythoughts.md

 ## workhard -> success -> happiness

-our bodies reduce anxitey and respond better and recover easitly.
+our bodies reduce anxitey and respond better and recover easily.

 if you spread happiness you will be happy. you can spread to 1000 people.

-its couraguious,
+its couragious,

 1st Excersie :
 look down think about a problem - small problem